edbzn/blog/content/blog/building-a-store-using-react-and-meiosis/index.md

 ## Final note

-I'm not trying to convince you to drop state manager libraries, but learning Meiosis can helps you to understand exactly what state managers are trying to solve for you.
+I'm not trying to convince you to drop Redux or something else, but learning Meiosis can helps you to understand exactly what state managers are trying to solve.
 It's also a good way to go deeper into functional programming.

 I highly recommend you to visit the [Meiosis website](https://meiosis.js.org), they go deeper than I did, it's really interesting.
 They also offer a [small package](https://github.com/foxdonut/meiosis-tracer) to time travel across states like the Redux Chrome extension, it's a good catch for development purpose.